-JSM Ward and the history of the Abbey Museum
+JSM Ward and the History of the Abbey Museum

-John SM Ward, founder of the Abbey Museum collection
+John SM Ward, founder of the Abbey Museum Collection

 War, migration and death

-In 1940 during the London Blitz, the Abbey Folk Park was forced to close; it never reopened.
+In 1940, during the London Blitz, the Abbey Folk Park was forced to close; it would never reopen.
 In 1945 the museum buildings and the bulk of the collections were sold to finance the migration of Ward and members of his community to Cyprus where he died in 1949.

-Jousts, digs and tea parties
+Jousts, digs and Regency picnics

 Taking the past into the future